Consultation for Providers Learning Cognitive Behavioral Therapy for Insomnia or for Nightmares

 Qualifications of the Consultant

 Kristi Pruiksma, PhD is an Associate Professor and licensed clinical psychologist in the Department of Psychiatry and Behavioral Sciences at The University of Texas Health Science Center at San Antonio.
+She is a Diplomat of Behavioral Sleep Medicine.
 Her clinical and research work focuses on providing treatment, conducting clinical research, and supporting dissemination of evidence-based treatments for sleep disorders and posttraumatic stress disorder (PTSD).
-In her role, she has served as a principal investigator, research therapist, supervisor, and trainer for the STRONG STAR Research Consortium and the Consortium to Alleviate PTSD (strongstar.org) which are multidisciplinary and multi-institutional research consortia funded by the U.S. Departments of Defense (DoD) and Veterans Affairs (VA) to develop and evaluate the most effective early interventions possible for the detection, prevention, diagnosis, and treatment of combat-related posttraumatic stress disorder (PTSD) and related conditions in active-duty military personnel and recently discharged veterans.
-Projects have included randomized clinical trials examining CBT-I, ERRT, a combination of CBT-I and ERRT, and sequencing sleep treatments with PTSD treatments among active duty military personnel.
+In her role, she has served as a principal investigator, research therapist, supervisor, and trainer for the STRONG STAR Consortium (strongstar.org) which is a multidisciplinary and multi-institutional research consortium which aims to develop and evaluate the most effective early interventions possible for the detection, prevention, diagnosis, and treatment of combat-related posttraumatic stress disorder (PTSD) and related conditions in active-duty military personnel and recently discharged veterans.
+Projects have included randomized clinical trials examining CBT-I, CBT-N, and sequencing sleep treatments with PTSD treatments among active duty military personnel.
+She also helped lead the development of web-based provider trainings for CBT-I, cbtiweb.org and CBT-N, cbtnightmares.org.

-Dr. Pruiksma has received intensive training in three distinct areas of expertise including (a) Group and individual Cognitive Processing Therapy (CPT) for combat-related PTSD with intensive supervision by the developer of the therapy, Patricia Resick, PhD, ABPP, (b) Cognitive Behavior Therapy for Nightmares (i.e., Exposure, Relaxation, and Rescripting Therapy) with intensive supervision by Joanne Davis, PhD, one of the developers of this intervention, and (c) Cognitive Behavioral Therapy for Insomnia (CBT-I) under the supervision Daniel Taylor, PhD, CBSM, ABSM, and previous supervision and training by Richard Bootzin, PhD, and Patricia Haynes, PhD, three of the world’s experts in CBT-I. Dr. Pruiksma has authored or co-authored over 30 peer-reviewed publications and book chapters related in these fields and is a featured therapist on the web-based provider training for CBT-I, cbtiweb.org.
-Dr. Pruiksma also has several years of experience providing consultation to providers.
+Dr. Pruiksma has received intensive training in three distinct areas of expertise including (a) Group and individual Cognitive Processing Therapy (CPT) for combat-related PTSD with intensive supervision by the developer of the therapy, Patricia Resick, PhD, ABPP, (b) Cognitive Behavior Therapy for Nightmares (i.e., Exposure, Relaxation, and Rescripting Therapy) with intensive supervision by Joanne Davis, PhD, one of the developers of this intervention, and (c) Cognitive Behavioral Therapy for Insomnia (CBT-I) under the supervision Daniel Taylor, PhD, CBSM, ABSM, and previous supervision and training by Richard Bootzin, PhD, and Patricia Haynes, PhD, three of the world’s experts in CBT-I. Dr. Pruiksma has authored or co-authored over 50 peer-reviewed publications and book chapters related to these fields.
+Dr. Pruiksma also has over 10 years of experience providing consultation to providers.

 Fee